vigzel/vigzel.github.io/_posts/2021-05-12-jekyll-setup.markdown

 This option will enable you to use latest and greates from jekyll.

  1. Create branch `gh-pages` and set it's `(root)` as your hosting source
- 2. Create Github Action that will build your site and push it to branch `gh-pages`.
-Action is added in the root folder under `.github\workflows\`
+ 2. Create Github Action that will build your site and push it to the branch `gh-pages`
+   - _actions are added in the root folder under `.github\workflows\`_

+> When Github Action builds your site from master branch, the contents of the destination directory will be automatically pushed to the gh-pages branch with a commit, ready to be used for serving.
+The Action we’re using here will create (or reset an existing) gh-pages branch on every successful deploy.

 ```yml
 name: Build and deploy Jekyll site to GitHub Pages